Nootaku/OCR-FastApi/README.md

 > Author: Maxime Wattez<br/>
 > Last Update: 4 July 2023

-This is a small OCR (Optical Character Recognition) that I built to try to convert images into text.<br/>
+This is a small OCR (Optical Character Recognition) API that I built to try to convert images into text.<br/>
 It allowed me to play with Tesseract.

 ## Installation